cmu-mars/cmu-robotics/documents/p2-cp3.md

 - `connected-to` is the set of labels that a node is connected to, and should be drawn from the set of node-id's defined in the map
 - `lights` are the ids and locations of each of the lights in the map (the coordinates being meters from the the same origin as the waypoints.

-The set of all "node-ids" will be referred to as WAYPOINT_SET; the set of all light "ids" will be referred to as LIGHT_SET.
+The set of all "node-ids" will be referred to as WAYPOINT_SET; the set of all light "light-ids" will be referred to as LIGHT_SET.

 ### Sensors